-(34) [LEVELLER ERROR]
+(34) [STUCK LEVELLER]

-If during running the MPU considers a proximity/relay contact in the levelling circuit to be operated at a time when it should not be operated, or if operated in an incorrect sequence, or if two attempts at re-levelling have occurred, both exceeding five seconds and without the relevant proximity/relay contact being operated.
-The event is recorded and advance door opening/re-levelling will be inhibited, the lift returns to the bottom floor and shuts down - to be reset by pressing the (ESC) push button once the fault has been investigated and resolved.
+If during running the MPU considers a proximity/relay contact in the levelling circuit to be operated at a time when it should not be operated, the event is recorded and advance door opening will be inhibited.
 The check is performed on each run.
-The DOP will remain operative provided the lift is in a door zone.